prevention of ankle injuries fitmaking

 Sources:

-Antoine Fréchaud (left) and Nathan Touati (right) run NeuroXtrain, a website specialising in writing articles and various content on sports science, athlete rehabilitation, performance and new technologies for athlete health.
+Antoine Fréchaud (left) and Nathan Touati (right) run NeuroXtrain, a website specializing in writing articles and various content on sports science, athlete rehabilitation, performance and new technologies for athlete health.

 Practical content such as videos on specific rehabilitation/prevention/strengthening exercises and much more:

-DISCLAIMER: This content (the description, images and videos) does not constitute medical advice or a treatment plan and is intended for general educational and demonstration purposes only.
-This content should not be used for self-diagnosis or self-treatment of any health, medical or physical condition.
-This content cannot replace professional advice or a visit to a doctor.
-Before using exercises against specific complaints, a doctor or physiotherapist should always be consulted to be on the safe side.
+DISCLAIMER: This content (the description, images and videos) does not constitute medical advice or treatment plan and is intended for general educational and demonstration purposes only.
+This content should not be used to self-diagnose or self-treat any health, medical, or physical condition.
+This content cannot replace professional advice or a doctor's visit.
+Before exercises are used to treat specific complaints, a doctor or physiotherapist should always be consulted to be on the safe side.